techsikandar/techsikandar.github.io/_posts/2019-07-25-streaming-with-kinesis.markdown

 <h1>{{ "Kinesis Agent" }}</h1>

-I am installing Kinesis Agent on EC2 instance.
-It can be installed on premise as well.
-Create EC2 role "EC2Kinesis" with Admin access.
+Let's install Kinesis Agent on the EC2 instance.
+It can be installed on-premise as well.
+Create an appropriate EC2 role ("EC2Kinesis") with appropriate access (Admin for testing).
 Launch an EC2 instance and attached this role.

 {% highlight ruby %}
 # sudo yum install –y aws-kinesis-agent
 # sudo yum install –y https://s3.amazonaws.com/streaming-data-agent/aws-kinesis-agent-latest.amzn1.noarch.rpm
 {% endhighlight %}

-I used 120 years of Olympics history from Kaggle and downloaded it under /var/log/olympics.
+For the article, I copied 120 years of Olympics history from Kaggle and downloaded it under /var/log/olympics.
 Create a Kinesis data stream and make sure it's ready.

 {% highlight ruby %}
 # aws kinesis create-stream --stream-name OlympicStream --shard-count 1